 Target controls optimization and debug flags.
 Each mode means:

 release_debug: Build without C++ debugging symbols and optimization, but keep the runtime checks (performs checks and reports errors).
-Official binaries use this configuration.
+Official editor binaries use this configuration.

 scons platform=<platform> target=debug/release_debug/release

 This flag appends the

 with tools enabled).
 When optimization is enabled (release), it appends